-Free PDF download: Assured Security: Penetration testing and the GDPR
+Free PDF download: Penetration Testing and the GDPR

 Article 32 of the Regulation requires organisations to implement technical measures to ensure data security.
 It outlines specific measures and highlights the need for “[A] process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing”.